Bed bugs

 What are the signs of bed bug bites?

-People often don’t notice that they have been bitten.
-One reason for this is that bed bugs bite at night when the person is sleeping.
-Another reason is that the bed bug numbs the site of the bite.
+Often, people don’t initially notice that they have been bitten.
+This is because bed bugs bite at night while the person is sleeping.

 The following symptoms may indicate a bite from bed bugs:

-- itchy bite sites or wheals, especially on the arms, legs and face
+- itchy bite sites or weals, especially on the arms, legs and face

-- sometimes three bites directly beside each other
+- several bites are sometimes found directly beside each other

 - itching, which often only starts a few days later